 After all input fields have been filled in, the service is launched by clicking the round play button at the bottom right corner of the input dialogue area.
-The resulting output can be downloaded, re-used or displayed in one of the GUI applications, such as SNAP or QGIS.
-Soon after the desired application process (e.g. QGIS) is started, a 'Go to GUI' icon appears in the job description.
-You can access the desired GUI application by clicking this icon which opens the GUI in another browser tab.
+The resulting output can be

 The image below shows a generated land cover map within QGIS.